 We could be subject to claims that we are misappropriating or infringing intellectual property or other proprietary rights of others.
 These claims, even if not meritorious, could be expensive to defend and divert management's attention from our operations.
 If we become liable to third parties for infringing these rights, we could be required to pay a substantial damage award and to develop non-infringing technology, obtain a license or cease selling the products or services that use or contain the infringing intellectual property.
-We may be unable to develop non-infringing products or services or obtain a license or contain the infringing intellectual property.
-We may be unable to develop non-infringing products or services or obtain a license or commercially reasonable terms, or at all.
+We may be unable to develop non-infringing products or services or obtain a license on commercially reasonable terms, or at all.
 We may also be required to indemnify our customers if they become subject to third-party claims relating to intellectual property that we license or otherwise provide to them, which could be costly.